 Avalon’s offices would remain closed for about a week and a half.
 I tried to stay off my feet and let them heal, but the need to be ambulatory prevailed and I resumed walking around.
 Unfortunately, my gait was much altered by what I’d endured, which led to a series of foot, ankle, calf, hamstring, and leg injuries over the next couple years.
 Damage to the #1, 2, and 3 subway lines in lower Manhattan was so serious that my longer commute was lengthened further; a trip that used to take 30-40 minutes often ran to 90 minutes or longer, with a lot more walking required every day.
-It was a horrible burden every day to come to work in the same neighborhood with the toxic brew that a few blocks west that was already making recovery workers on the pile ill.
-For some reason, cold air seemed to magnify the odor that drifted east in the neighborhood.
+It was a horrible burden every day to come to work in the same neighborhood with the toxic brew a few blocks west that was already making recovery workers on the pile ill.
+For some reason, cold air seemed to magnify the odor that drifted eastward in the neighborhood.
 On winter evenings, I would leave the office and rush down in to the subway station, covering my mouth with a handkerchief to cut the horrible, vile crippling smell that I knew contained a mix of plastics, circuit boards, burnt upholstery, carpets and human remains.

 A new normal kind of took over, but nothing really seemed normal anymore.
 I read about and followed the 9/11 Commission and was appalled at what had been the Bush administration’s failure to heed urgent warnings from counter-terrorism officials, as we were reminded again this morning with Kurt Eichenwald’s NY Times Op-Ed, The Deafness Before the Storm.
 I was deeply and personally offended when Bush held his 2004 convention in NYC, using the still-healing city as a backdrop for his bogus triumphalism.
 He and Dick Cheney claimed to have kept us safe–except I always hastened to add–when they had failed, big time.
 I was enormously relieved when Avalon moved offices again, back into Chelsea, a welcome removal from the still-stricken neighborhood downtown.